The Blessed Name

 The name YHVH occurs 6,824 times in the Hebrew Tanakh (Old Testament), first occurring in Genesis 2:4.
 While not reflected in Bible translations YHVH is not a title or a word for a deity, but the personal name of the God of Israel (Ex 3:15; 2Chr 14:11; Isa 42:8).
-The Genesis narrative identifies the Sacred Name on the lips of Eve (Gen 4:1), then Seth and his descendants when "men began to call upon the name of the LORD" (Gen 4:26), Lamech, father of Noah on the occasion of his birth (Gen 5:29) and then by Noah himself when he blessed the line of Shem (Gen 9:26).
+The Genesis narrative identifies the Sacred Name on the lips of Chavah ("Eve," Gen 4:1), then Seth and his descendants when "men began to call upon the name of ADONAI" (Gen 4:26 mine), Lamech, father of Noah on the occasion of his birth (Gen 5:29) and then by Noah himself when he blessed the line of Shem (Gen 9:26).
 Abraham addressed the One who called him out of Ur in Hebrew as "Adonai YHVH" (Gen 15:2, "LORD God," NASB; "ADONAI God," CJB) and in that conversation God offered his first self-revelation as "LORD" (Gen 15:7).

 Another reasonable explanation is that YHVH is actually a shortened version of a much longer name that was revealed to Moses.
 Jewish scholar Louis Hartman explains,